List of digital television deployments by country: Namibia

 While Namibia's public broadcasters still rely on analogue transmission and have not announced a transition date to digital television, the pay-TV operator MultiChoice already operates a digital television service using the DVB-T standard.

 South Africa

 The first digital television implementation in South Africa was a satellite-based system launched by pay-TV operator MultiChoice in 1995.
 On 22 February 2007 the South African government announced that the country's public TV operators would be broadcasting in digital by 1 November 2008, followed by a three-year dual-illumination period which would end on 1 November 2011.
 The government in January 2011 announced a change in its choice of technology from DVB-T to DVB-T2 with the analog switch off date postponed to December 2013.
-The rollout of digital television has been further delayed until 2017, 2021.
+The rollout of digital television has been further delayed.